Allen13x/Spatial_BacterialProbes/README.md

 Script and tools used for the study:

-_Probe-based spatial host-pathogen genes expression to study bacterial pathogenesis and the regulation of bacterial virulence factors in tissue_
+_Dual host-bacterial gene expression to study pathogenesis and the regulation of virulence factors in tissue during respiratory infections_

 Data available at:
 GSE242471